jamesboehmer/twocents/README.md

 curl http://localhost:8081/twocents/admin/reload
 ```

-THe response will either indicate that a reload has been initiated, or is already under way
+The response will either indicate that a reload has been initiated, or is already under way

+## Sample data

+Sample dictionary "census" comes from the US Census website at http://www.census.gov/popest/data/cities/totals/2014/files/SUB-EST2014_ALL.csv